logiscapedev/mcp-sdk-php/README.md

 ## Advanced Examples

-The "examples" directory includes addtional clients and servers for both the STDIO and HTTP transports.
+The "examples" directory includes additional clients and servers for both the STDIO and HTTP transports.
 All examples are designed to run in the same directory where you installed the SDK.

 Some examples use monolog for logging, which can be installed via composer: